Where I am in 2020

-Today I live in London, I'm president and a board member at CloudMade, I'm an advisor to a number of startups and an active part of the startup community as a committee member of ICE and through my work with different investors, mainly in London.
+Today I live in London, I’m president and a board member at CloudMade, an advisor to a few startups and an active part of the startup community as a committee member of ICE and through work with different investors.

 CloudMade’s software lets car makers personalize the user experiences inside their cars to deliver enormous user delight.
 This video sums it up nicely.